-- When you submit an online Expression of Interest (EOI) for Major Grants, you will automatically be sent an email acknowledging receipt. - If the EOI is approved at the Grants Committee, you will be asked to complete a full grant application (Stage 2) for final decision by the Trustees.
-Notification of the Grants Committee's decision will usually be made within a week of the meeting. - Stage 2 applicants to Major Grants may receive an online assessment meeting. - We operate a rolling programme and you can apply at any time throughout the year.
+- When you submit a Stage 1 application for Major Grants, you will automatically be sent an email acknowledging receipt. - If the Stage 1 application is approved at the Grants Committee, you will be asked to complete a full grant application (Stage 2) for final decision by the Trustees.
+Notification of the Grants Committee's decision will usually be made within a week of the meeting. - Stage 2 applicants may receive an online assessment meeting. - We operate a rolling programme and you can apply at any time throughout the year.
 We do not have submission deadlines. - Please allow 12-15 weeks for the entire two-stage process, though this may take longer.
 Please bear with us, we are a very small team of 1.5 staff members.